Mihai-Solescu/data-pipeline-fwk/docs/SRS.md

 * **FR-5**: The system shall support singleton (setup), per-run, and global (barrier) stage execution modes.
 * **FR-6**: The system shall allow users to define conditional storage policies for stage outputs.
 * **FR-7**: The system shall support advanced, user-defined data retrieval and transformation policies to enable intelligent, cross-run data sharing.
 * **FR-8**: The system shall automatically detect any change to a component function's source code.
-A change in a stage's code must invalidate its cached result and trigger re-computation for itself and all downstream dependents.
+* **FR-9**: The system shall provide a utility to perform garbage collection, deleting any cached data that is not reachable from a given pipeline configuration, in order to reclaim storage space.

 ---